 She has a master's degree in geography from the Free University of Berlin and is currently finalizing her PhD on anticipatory capacity for adaptation at the University of Cape Town.

 Eddie Jjemba, Programme Officer

 Eddie joined the Climate Centre in 2015 and provides support to the Partners for Resilience and forecast-based financing programmes in East Africa.
 His focus lies at the intersection of capacity building and urban resilience.
 Eddie also organizes writeshops and training for Climate Centre partners in the region.
 Before joining the Climate Centre, Eddie was involved in environmental education and urban disaster-risk management, and he is pursuing a master's degree in climate and society at Columbia University in New York.

-Roop Singh, Technical Advisor
+Roop Singh, Climate Risk Advisor